Armed with my professional sports camera

 ...
 I had a regular weekend rendezvous at the 'Hatch'

-Brands Hatch, the iconic circuit in the South-East of England, that started life as a dirt track circuit, before being tarmacked in the 1950s.
-It hosted many events, which included 12 Formula 1 Grand Prix visits between 1964 to 1986.
+Brands Hatch, the iconic circuit in the South-East of England, started life as a dirt track circuit before being tarmacked in the 1950s.
+It hosted many events, including 12 Formula 1 Grand Prix visits between 1964 and 1986.

 We also picked up on our travelling too

 The trip to Costa Rica was another lesson in camera management.
 It also justified my expenditure on buying the best kit that I could afford.
-The trip was an adventure in a landscape that was both exciting, and completely alien.
-The moisture in the cloud-forest & rain forest environments was impressive, but nothing compared to the humidity of Tortuguero.
-This is where the weather proofing of the Canon 1D series, and associated ‘L’ series lenses really come into their own.
-However you do still need to take precautions.
+The trip was an adventure in a landscape that was both exciting and completely alien.
+The moisture in the cloud-forest and rainforest environments was impressive, but nothing compared to the humidity of Tortuguero.
+This is where the weatherproofing of the Canon 1D series and associated ‘L’ series lenses come into their own.
+However, you do still need to take precautions.